 You have two ways to get answer keys for the textbook questions.
 The less-expensive Biology Answer Key has only the answers to section and chapter questions.
 The Biology: Teacher Edition has the entire student text followed by teaching information and lesson plans with answer keys.
 The lesson plans make it easier to keep track of lab work and student assignments.
 However, you can teach this course without the teacher edition.

 There are separate quiz and test books for this course, and both of them have their own answer key book.

 The Biology: Field and Laboratory Manual provides instruction for 25 labs and three projects that include dissections and the use of a microscope.
-Home Science Tools sells a lab kit for this course, although it does not include a microscope (which you will need).
-The Biology Lab Demonstrations DVD shows all of the lab work and might be a solution for situations where you don’t want students to actually perform the lab work, although students still complete the lab manual.
+Home Science Tools sells a lab kit for this course, although it does not include a microscope, which you will need.
+The Biology Lab Demonstrations DVD shows all of the lab work and might be a solution for situations where you don’t want students to actually perform the lab work.
+Students who watch the DVDs still need to complete the lab manual.
 Gathering with a group to do lab work and sharing the cost of the resources might be the most practical solution.